Comparison of random field discretizations for high-resolution Bayesian parameter identification in finite element elasticity: Numerical comparison of parameter representations

 The wavelet method does not converge as cleanly, which we believe to be likely a pre-asymptotic effect, as the convergence of the wavelet expansion is asymptotically of order $\nu/d$ but does not follow this rate smoothly as evidenced in Figure \ref{fig:truncations}.

 The acceptance rate of the LAS method on the other hand converges noticeably faster than theoretically expected, which is why it results in the substantially smaller values for the IAT.
-We currently have no explanation for this behaviour, though it we suspect it might arise from the fact that unlike the other two approaches, the LAS method does not have a discretization effect from approximating higher-resolution basis function onto a lower-resolution mesh at lower levels.
+We currently have no explanation for this behaviour, though we suspect it might arise from the fact that unlike the other two approaches, the LAS method ensures that the average of the subdivided elements remains the same as the value in the parent element.
+We believe this might cause stronger correlation of individual terms in the correction and hence a stronger decrease in sample variance of the correction terms.